JEStaubach/quickprompts/CONTRIBUTING.rst

 ~~~~~~~~

 Look through the GitHub issues for bugs.
 Anything tagged with "bug"
-and "help wanted" is open to whoever wants to implement a fix for it.
+and "help wanted" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~